-In November 2007, the Foundation approved an additional commitment of \$200 million to a total of \$250 million to support development and construction of the Thirty Meter Telescope (TMT) project.
-Funding under this commitment will be allocated equally between the California Institute of Technology and the University of California, who are working in partnership on the TMT project.
-As of December 31, 2022, \$244 million in grants had been awarded under this commitment.
+In November 2007, the Foundation approved an additional commitment of \$200 million to a total of \$250 million to support the development and construction of the Thirty Meter Telescope (TMT) project.
+Funding under this commitment were allocated equally between the California Institute of Technology and the University of California, who are working in partnership on the TMT project.
+As of December 31, 2023, \$250 million in grant awards under this commitment had been fully paid.